-Distribution software provides the needed functionalities to manage the day-to-day operations of a distribution company.
-This includes order management, inventory control, purchasing, accounting, and overall supply chain management.
+Distribution ERP software provides the needed functionalities to manage the day-to-day operations of a wholesale trade and distribution company.
+These features include order management, inventory control, purchasing, accounting, and overall supply chain management.
 Many distribution ERP solutions provide an industry-specific way for companies to receive all of these pieces in one fully-integrated option.

 Larger distributors may need a software capable of advanced features such as electronic data interchange (EDI) and warehouse management.

 Distribution ERP software lets your company perform these needed activities to connect manufacturers and retailers who sell the products to consumers, or even sell products directly to them.